Operationalising Representation in Natural Language Processing: Discussion

 Having selected a finite set of properties to control for, there are also ways of approximating controlling for unconsidered properties, (e.g.) via appropriate regularisation (choosing interventions $a$ which satisfy the \hyperlink{ablate condition}{\texttt{ablate}} or \hyperlink{modify condition}{\texttt{modify}} conditions with the smallest possible distance between $a(h(s))$ and $h(s)$ on some metric).

-To respond to the second strand, it's true that we should expect any change to the vehicle $h(D)$ to affect the information $h(D)$ bears about properties $Y \neq Z$ (this is why the requirement in the \hyperlink{control condition}{\texttt{control} condition} is only that the predictions of probes $g_{Y}$ be \textit{approximately} unchanged); the degree of divergence is a dimension along which experimental evidence for claims about determinate representational content will come in degrees (presumably, we will care about controlling for some properties $Y$ more than others).
-That said, one advantage of my operationalisation is that the \hyperlink{ablate condition}{\texttt{ablate}} and \hyperlink{modify condition}{\texttt{modify}} conditions are relatively undemanding; they can be satisfied with small changes to the activation, implying that satisfying the \hyperlink{control condition}{\texttt{control} condition} might not be as difficult as it appears.
+To respond to the second question, it's true that we should expect any change to the vehicle $h(D)$ to affect the information $h(D)$ bears about properties $Y \neq Z$ (this is why the requirement in the \hyperlink{control condition}{\texttt{control} condition} is only that the predictions of probes $g_{Y}$ be \textit{approximately} unchanged); the degree of divergence is a dimension along which experimental evidence for claims about determinate representational content will come in degrees (presumably, we will care about controlling for some properties $Y$ more than others).
+That said, one advantage of my operationalisation is that the \hyperlink{ablate condition}{\texttt{ablate}} and \hyperlink{modify condition}{\texttt{modify}} conditions are relatively undemanding; they can be satisfied with small changes to the activation vector, implying that satisfying the \hyperlink{control condition}{\texttt{control} condition} might not be as difficult as it appears.
 Empirical work could investigate this.

 When assessing how much violation of the \hyperlink{control condition}{\texttt{control} condition} to allow, one technique is to baseline the effect $a$ has on probe $g_{Y}$'s predictions against random interventions with the same property as $a$ (for example, which move $h(s)$ the same distance as measured by some metric).
 This idea makes sense of work by \textcite{Elazar2020}, who compare their proposed linear projection intervention to a baseline intervention into a random subspace with the same dimension as the subspace projected into by the original intervention.
 Indeed, comparing changes in predictions of successful probes for properties $Y_{1}$ and $Y_{2}$ in the face of random interventions on $h(s)$ is a way of testing how correlated the information that $h(D)$ bears about each property is.
-To the extent that properties are correlated in the training data, there may be cases where we say that failure to be able to control for some property $Y \neq Z$ when intervening on the information about $Z$ (and vice-versa) counts as a case where it is genuinely indeterminate whether $h(D)$ represents $Y$ or $Z$; this sort of indeterminacy is familiar to philosophers.
+Another experimental technique in the NLP literature which could mitigate the problem of correlations between properties is to find a subset of inputs $s \in D$ in which the properties are de-confounded, and perform intervention experiments on this subset of the data (\cite{mccoy-etal-2019-right}); thanks to an anonymous referee for this suggestion.